belindasallotment

 OH Britsh weather!!

 Just when I was ready to burst into it all the weather stopped me in my tracks.
 I had planned for manure to be delivered late I know but it was meant well, I had planned to make new paths and my big tub of seeds are waiting.
-The weather has just turned arctic I am so annoyed by the fact that I will have to drink more red wine on the sofa with my heat bag and rubbish telly. (well maybe I could do another month of it).
-I need to get out more.
-The ground is frozen solid and it is face numbing.
+The weather has just turned arctic the ground is frozen solid and it is face numbing.
 I am a bit of a wimp when it comes to the cold.
 It is also thick with fog.
 I intend to move abroad to join my dear best friend when I am older and I will grow outdoor melons.
 For now I will sit and wait, hopefully I wont get de motivated at least I know the weeds cant grow

 Saturday, February 09, 2008